blaenk/blaenk.github.io/provider/posts/post-feed-in-hakyll.markdown

 ### Considerations

-If I used my custom post compiler, it would include the table of contents and pygments highlighted code.
-This was a problem because the table of contents didn't work correctly in [the feed reader](https://yoleoreader.com/) I tested with and so just served to wast space.
-Worse, pygments highlighted code was completely absent from the feed reader -- that is, not that it wasn't highlighted, but the code itself was completely missing.
+If I used my custom post compiler, it would include the table of contents and Pygments highlighted code.
+This was a problem because the table of contents didn't work correctly in [the feed reader](https://yoleoreader.com/) I tested with and so just served to waste space.
+Worse, Pygments highlighted code was completely absent from the feed reader -- that is, not that it wasn't highlighted, but the code itself was completely missing.
 Finally, posts containing math type -- which is rendered with [MathJax](http://www.mathjax.org/) on this site -- obviously did not render at all in the feed reader.

 So it was obvious to me that I had to compile the posts meant for the syndication feed with a more vanilla Pandoc compiler.
 However, I did want to keep the abbreviation substitution filter as that seemed to work perfectly fine.